 Master of Arts in French (Romance Languages)

-The city of Detroit was founded by the French and continues to enjoy a French presence with some 145 French automotive subsidiaries in Michigan, including Faurecia, Hutchinson, Delmia and Dassault and Valeo.
+The French founded the city of Detroit and continues to enjoy a French presence with some 145 French automotive subsidiaries in Michigan, including Faurecia, Hutchinson, Delmia and Dassault and Valeo.
 The skills acquired through our M.A. program are thus vital to working in a global city like Detroit.

 This tool provides a broad overview of how major selection can lead to careers and is provided without any implied promise of employment.
 Some careers will require further education, skills, or competencies.
 Actual salaries may vary significantly between similar employers and could change by graduation, as could employment opportunities and job titles.